saxenavansh1236-web/OSINT--PROJECT/readme.md

 - [ ] Confirm `exiftool` is installed on the host (`apt install exiftool`) before relying on Image Intelligence
 - [ ] Confirm `phonenumbers` is installed (`pip install phonenumbers`) before relying on Phone Intelligence
 - [ ] Confirm OCR/object-detection/face-detection model dependencies are installed if you want those Image Intelligence cards active
+- [ ] Confirm `modules/image_intel/hidden_data_extractor.py` and its dependencies are present — this import is **not** wrapped defensively, so a missing dependency here will prevent the app from starting, unlike every other optional Image Intelligence module
 - [ ] Periodically check `uploads/` is empty — it should always self-clean, but monitor it as a safety net

 ---